vinclyc/kopi-latte/README.md

 ## Methodology
 To classify over 4,800 locations and 21,000 reviews efficiently, I developed a three-layer classification system:

 1. **Heuristic Classification**: This initial step uses coffee franchise names and keywords to classify the majority of locations with minimal manual effort.
+The results were then used for finetuning in the next step.
 2. **Review Text Classification**: I fine-tuned a Hugging Face model to classify locations based on review content, automating a significant portion of the process.
 3. **Manual Classification**: For locations that remain ambiguous after the first two layers, I performed manual classification, ensuring accuracy while managing the workload effectively.